MicroEJ/docs/VEEPortingGuide/uiIntroduction.rst

 The Display module also manages fonts and images.
 The fonts and images are pre-processed before compiling the application.
 The following diagram depicts the components involved in its design, along with the provided tools:

 .. figure:: images/ui_overview2.*
-   :alt: The User Interface Extension Components along with a Platform
+   :alt: The User Interface Extension Components along with a VEE Port
    :width: 600px
    :align: center

-   The User Interface Extension Components along with a Platform
+   The User Interface Extension Components along with a VEE Port

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free